 Working as a Lash Artist during the current global health crisis due to the Coronavirus (Covid-19) pandemic could be challenging.
-We do see some of our clients choosing a safe route and temporarily closing down their practices to weather the storm.
+We saw most of our clients temporarily closing down their practices due to the state legislative orders.

-Based on the experience our team has collected over the years, a ton of research done by our restless marketing team and collecting information from hundreds of our Lash Artists, we have comprised a list of Do’s and Dont’s to help you manage your business during the virus outbreak.
+Based on the experience our team has collected over the years, a ton of research done by our restless marketing team, and collecting information from hundreds of our Lash Artists, we have comprised a list of Do’s and Dont’s to help you manage your business during the ongoing pandemic.

 - Feel free to ask your client to wear a facemask as well.
 If they do not have one, it is a good practice to provide one (if available) or find an alternate way using a handkerchief.